Keyboard shortcuts

 Quick start

-This is a simple of starting a 2-node Corrosion cluster running on the same host and replicating data.
+This is a simple example of starting a 2-node Corrosion cluster running on the same host and replicating data.

 Node A